InnuendoPi/Brautomat32/docs/en/Maischeplan/steuerung.md

 # The controls

-Directly below the mash plan is the controller deck.
+Directly below the mash plan is the controller Deck.
 The mashing process is controlled with the 5 buttons Power, Play, Pause, Previous and Next.

 ![Control](/docs/img/Buttons.jpg)